Comparison 11 min read

 OnlyFans API Providers Compared: OFAPI vs oFANS vs OnlyFansAPI (2026)

-We tested four OnlyFans API providers before settling on our agency stack.
-Here is an honest breakdown of endpoint coverage, uptime, pricing models, documentation quality, and which provider fits different agency sizes.
+We tested four OnlyFans API providers before committing.
+Honest breakdown of endpoint coverage, uptime, pricing models, and which provider fits agencies at different stages — from build phase to 20+ creators.

-About eighteen months ago, we decided to stop making decisions by gut feel and start running our agency on data.
-That meant we needed programmatic access to OnlyFans — fan stats, revenue breakdowns, message history, payout records.
-The kind of numbers that the native dashboard gives you in fragments and averages, not in the raw form you need to actually build on.
+Eighteen months ago we decided to stop making decisions by gut feel and start running on data.
+That meant programmatic access to OnlyFans — fan stats, revenue breakdowns, message history, payout records.
+The kind of numbers the native dashboard gives you in fragments and averages, not in the raw form you need to actually build on.

-We tested four different API providers over the course of four months.
+We tested four different API providers over four months.
 Some we used in production.
 Some we abandoned after the evaluation period.
-The results were not what we expected going in, and the differences between providers turned out to matter a lot more than we thought they would when we started the process.
+The differences between providers turned out to matter more than we initially thought — not just in endpoint count, but in how much time they would cost us to maintain in production.

-This is an honest comparison of what we found.
-We are not going to declare a single winner for everyone — the right answer depends heavily on where you are in your agency’s growth and what you are actually trying to build.
+This is an honest comparison.
+The right answer depends heavily on your operation’s current scale and what you are actually trying to build.

 Why We Needed an API at All